Planning Modular Wastewater Treatment

 Modular does not mean temporary or lower quality.

-Well-designed modular systems can meet the same effluent limits as conventional plants and can be configured to:
+Well-designed modular systems can meet the same effluent limits as conventional plants when configured to:

 • Incorporate nutrient reduction where required